 Background

-In order to provide sufficient background of the problem stated, it is crucial to inquire of some of the social inhibitors and cultural norms outlined by previous researchers.
+To provide sufficient background of the problem stated, it is crucial to inquire of some of the social inhibitors and cultural norms outlined by previous researchers.
 Health and health literacy, healthy housing and socialization play a large role in stabilizing a family and enabling individuals to focus on life and career goals, planning for home ownership and building wealth.

 Safe and Transformational Housing